nullhardware/nullhardware-website/_reference/Hacking-101/picoCTF-2022-Greatest-Hits/solfire/part-2.md

 ```
 {:.contains-term}

-which will create a new file `dist/helloworld.so` which is our eBPF binary to deploy.
+This will create `./dist/helloworld.so` which is the eBPF binary to deploy.

 ## Deploying our binary